nikhilram/nikhilram.github.io/_talks/talk-1.md

 ---
-title: "1.
-Etiology of periodontitis progression: A meta survey of the genes and putative RNA regulatory mechanisms driving disease"
+title: "Etiology of periodontitis progression: A meta survey of the genes and putative RNA regulatory mechanisms driving disease"
 collection: talks
 type: "Talk"
 permalink: /talks/talk-1